bcash/Really-Big-Files/README.md

 * Works seamlessly with Transloadit, a very simple upload service.
 * Set up your TransloadIt template, plug in your creds, and BOOM.
 Upload away.

+## Preview

+Download the [documentation PDF](https://github.com/bcash/Really-Big-Files/blob/master/ReallyBigFilesPlugin-Documentation.pdf) for a quick overview of installing, configuring, using, and a real world example of the plugin being used to upload mp3 files to a sermon podcast.

 ## Contents

 The Really Big Files Uploader includes the following files: